kubernetes/community/contributors/design-proposals/runas-groupid.md

 ## Abstract

-As a Kubernetes User, I should be able to specify both user id and group id for the containers running Inside a pod on a per Container basis, similar to how docker allows that using docker run options -u, --user="" Username or UID (format: <name|uId>[:<group|gid>]) format.
+As a Kubernetes User, we should be able to specify both user id and group id for the containers running inside a pod on a per Container basis, similar to how docker allows that using docker run options `-u, --user="" Username or UID (format: <name|uId>[:<group|gid>]) format`.

-PodSecurityContext allows Kubernetes users to specify RunAsUser which can be overriden by RunAsUser In SecurityContext on a per Container basis.
+PodSecurityContext allows Kubernetes users to specify RunAsUser which can be overriden by RunAsUser in SecurityContext on a per Container basis.
 There is no equivalent field for specifying the primary Group of the running container.

 ## Motivation

 Enterprise Kubernetes users want to run containers as non root.
-This means running containers with a non zero user id and non zero group id.
-This gives Enterprises confidence that their customer code is running with least privilege and if it escapes the container boundary, will still cause least harm by decreasing the attack surface.
+This means running containers with a non zero user id and non zero primary group id.
+This gives Enterprises, confidence that their customer code is running with least privilege and if it escapes the container boundary, will still cause least harm by decreasing the attack surface.

+### What is the significance of Primary Group Id ?
+Primary Group Id is the group id used when creating files and directories.
+It is also the default group associated with a user, when he/she logins.
+All groups are defined in `/etc/group` file and are created with the `groupadd` command.
+A Process/Container runs with uid/primary gid of the calling user.
+If no primary group is specified for a user, 0(root) group is assumed.
+This means , any files/directories created by a process running as user with no primary group associated with it, will be owned by group id 0(root).

 ## Goals